ddegner/Cat-Scratches/PRIVACY_POLICY.md

 ## Open Source

-SafariToDrafts is open source software.
+Cat Scratches is open source software.
 You can review our code at [https://github.com/ddegner/SafariToDrafts](https://github.com/ddegner/SafariToDrafts) to verify our privacy practices.

 ## Contact Information

-If you have any questions about this privacy policy or SafariToDrafts, you can contact us:
+If you have any questions about this privacy policy or Cat Scratches, you can contact us:

 - **Developer**: David Degner
 - **Website**: [https://www.daviddegner.com](https://www.daviddegner.com)